 The last quarter of the marathon, miles 20-26 are crucial, and they are completed with all heart.
 You have to dig deep and get mentally tough and tell yourself you’re going to do it no matter what.

-We no longer are excited, we are in pain, we have negative that creeps in, we just want to be done – but that’s when it matters the most.
-How we finish matters.
+You are no longer excited, you are in pain, you have negative that creeps in.
+You just want to be done – but that’s when it matters the most.
+How you finish matters!

 I feel like that’s what the last 90 days of the year is.
 The last 90 days of the year is us digging deep and getting mentally tough.
 It is getting thick skin and doing what we know we need to do.
 Our goals will not be achieved without the action backing them up.
 Marathons aren’t run without miles of training.
 You have to have the action backing it up!